-II.
-AIPLA - American Intellectual Property Law Association Quarterly Journal
+1. AIPLA - American Intellectual Property Law Association Quarterly Journal

-• Supplemental Materials:

-- Interest Statement (required) - Resume (required) - AIPLA selects students based on the following criteria: - Combination of the competition scores and interest statement - Supplemental materials and writing competition scores can serve as an independent basis for selection - AIPLA strongly considers rankings
+- Supplemental Materials: - Interest Statement (required) - Resume (required) - AIPLA selects students based on the following criteria: - Combination of the competition scores and interest statement - Supplemental materials can serve as an independent basis for selection (because AIPLA is a subject matter specific Journal, demonstrated interest in IP law is strongly considered) - AIPLA strongly considers rankings in the top 2

-II.
-BFLR - Business & Finance Law Review
+2. BFLR - The George Washington Business & Finance Law Review

 - Supplemental Materials:

-- Interest Statement (required)
+- Interest Statement (optional)

 - Resume (required)

 - BFLR selects students based on the following criteria:

 - Holistic review of supplemental materials and competition scores

 - Supplemental materials can serve as an independent basis for selection

 - BFLR strongly considers rankings

-III.
-FCBJ - Federal Circuit Bar Journal
+3. FCBJ - Federal Circuit Bar Journal

-- Supplemental Materials: - Personal Statement (required)
+- Supplemental Materials: - Interest Statement (required)

-You may choose one of the following prompts for your personal statement.
+You may choose one of the following prompts for your interest statement.

-- Option 1: Journal Interest Prompt: As the official journal for the U.S. Court of Appeals for the Federal Circuit and the Federal Circuit Bar Association, the Federal Circuit Bar Journal engages with judges and Association members who come from all areas of the country and represent all areas of the Court's jurisdiction.
+■ Option 1: Journal Interest Prompt: As the official journal for the U.S. Court of Appeals for the Federal Circuit and the Federal Circuit Bar Association, the Federal Circuit Bar Journal engages with judges and Association members who come from all areas of the country and represent all areas of the court's jurisdiction.
 Please use this prompt to explain your interest in joining the Federal Circuit Bar Journal.
+Please be sure to understand the basics of the court's jurisdiction here.
 Consider the following questions: What experiences, both prior to and during law school, have shaped your personal development and prepared you for a Journal membership?
 How will serving on the Journal fit your short and long-term goals?
-What excites you about the law, Journal membership, or the FCBJ? - Option 2: Note Prompt: Members of the FCBJ are required to write a Note during their first year of membership.
+What excites you about the law, Journal membership, or the FCBJ?

+- Option 2: Note Prompt: Members of the FCBJ are required to write a Note during their first year of membership.
 A student Note is an essay about a specific problem or area of law and usually proposes a solution or novel framework.
-Though your issue or solution will relate to the Federal

-Circuit's jurisdiction, the FCBJ encourages new members to reflect on their individual backgrounds, experiences, and identities, and submit scholarly work that both communicates their unique perspectives and considers how their chosen legal issue implicates civil society.
+Though your issue or solution will relate to the Federal Circuit's jurisdiction, the FCBJ encourages new members to reflect on their individual backgrounds, experiences, and identities, and submit scholarly work that both communicates their unique perspectives and considers how their chosen legal issue implicates civil society.
 What issue would you be interested in writing about, and why?
 Consider the issues heard in the Federal Circuit, which may be found here.
-Your answer does not bind you should you join FCBJ.

-- FCBJ selects students based on the following criteria: - Holistic review of all application information, including supplemental statements and competition scores. - Supplemental materials can serve as an independent basis for selection. - FCBJ strongly considers rankings, generally only admitting students who rank FCBJ 1-3.
+Your answer does not bind you should you join FCBJ. - Grade Addendum (optional) - FCBJ selects students based on the following criteria: - Holistic review of all application information, including supplemental statements and competition scores. - Supplemental materials can serve as an independent basis for selection. - FCBJ strongly considers rankings, generally only admitting students who rank FCBJ 1-3.

-IV.
-GWILR - International Law Review
+4. ILR - The George Washington International Law Review

-- Supplemental Materials: - Interest Statement (optional) - GWILR selects students based on the following criteria: - Competition scores - Holistic review of all application information, including supplemental statements and competition scores - Supplemental materials may serve as an independent basis for selection. - NOTE: while optional, submitting supplemental materials are HIGHLY encouraged and can make a significant difference in a student's chances of being selected by GWILR - Generally, students must rank GWILR first or second to be considered.
+- Supplemental Materials: - Interest Statement (optional) - Identity Statement (optional) - Grade Addendum (optional) - GWILR selects students based on the following criteria: - Written competition score and GPA - Holistic review of all application information, including supplemental materials and competition scores - Supplemental materials may serve as an independent basis for selection - Note: while optional, submitting supplemental materials are highly encouraged and can make a significant difference in a student's chances of being selected by GWILR. - Generally, students must rank GWILR first or second to be considered.

-VI.
-GWLR - Law Review
+5. GWLR - The George Washington Law Review